colubriale/Unit-20-Solidity-Contracts/README.md

 Unit 20 Solidity Contracts Homework

 ## AssociateProfitSplitter.sol
-This smart contract accepts deposits of Ether and evenly divides and distributes the Ether to the employee-level associates the contract is designed for when initially deployed.
-This makes the process easier for Human Resources to pay their employees with one input.
+### On the Ropsten Network Contract
+### 0xFD1A0Da3dB4d5f5Fa18Bc0cca00D4F9c50EBe322

+This smart contract will accept ether into the contract, and divide it evenly among associate-level employees.
+This will allow the human resources department to pay employees quickly and efficiently.

 ### How to Use this Smart Contract: